 Go further; rise so far out into the solar system that the earth and everything you know appears as just a tiny dot in a sea of blackness.
 As Carl Sagan said, that “pale blue dot” is everyone and everything you know; every nation, every religion, every war by one part of that dot to control another part of the dot.3

-A great one is the Negative Visualisation frame.
-The thing is, how we evaluate our level of well-being depends in large part on where we have been in the past.
+How we evaluate our well-being depends in large part on where we have been in the past.
 A meth-addict who finally kicks their habit in rehab can be ecstatic, while a billionaire who drops ten points on the global rich list can be cursing the heavens in abject misery.
 So how would you feel about your present circumstances if your past had been different?

-Visualise losing everyone and everything you have (yes that may sound somewhat morbid but don’t worry, it gets better).
+Visualise losing everyone and everything you have (don’t worry, it gets better).
 Really think about it; a devastating war has ripped you away from everything you know; nuclear winter has descended on the globe; a zombie apocalypse has broken out; I’m sure you can fill in the details.
 How would you feel?
 What would you think?

 Then – very important – imagine somehow getting back everyone and everything that you lost.
 The war is over, the nuclear winter is reversed, the zombie horde is vanquished, and through some heroic humanitarian effort civilisation is restored.
 How would you feel then, just to have back all that you currently have?
 How deep would be your gratitude, your appreciation, of people and things that are all too easy to take for granted in your everyday life?